Forceu/barcodebuddy-documentation/docs/setup.rst

 Setup
 =====

-There are two different ways to setup BarcodeBuddy: Either a bare metal approach or docker
+There are two different ways to setup Barcode Buddy: Either a bare metal approach or docker

 ******
 Docker